-If you have a friend or relative visiting you on campus, you may pay for their meals using your three complimentary guest meal passes (per semester on the Maverick 14, Maverick 160, and Maverick Anytime plans).
+If you have a friend or relative visiting you, you may pay for their meals using your three complimentary guest meal passes (per semester on the 14 Meals Per Week, 160 Meals Per Week, and Anytime plans).
 You may also use Dining Dollars, cash, check, or credit/debit to pay for guest meals.